 (b) in a particular case subject to the direction of the Tribunal.

 [Regulation 99C inserted: Gazette 16 Mar 2012 p.
 1252-3; amended: Gazette 5 Mar 2019 p.
 611; SL 2022/6 r.
-6.]
+6; SL 2022/19 r.
+11.]

 99D.
 Procedures specific to Tribunal proceedings

-(1) A notice of referral is to be signed by the applicant or, where applicable, the applicant’s solicitor or agent and, where necessary, sealed by the applicant.
+(1) A referral must be signed by the applicant or, where applicable, the applicant’s solicitor or agent and, where necessary, sealed by the applicant.

-(2) Unless in a particular case the Chief Commissioner otherwise directs, the Registrar is to present a notice of referral to the Chief Commissioner for allocation of the matter as soon as practicable after the notice is filed.
+(2) Unless in a particular case the Chief Commissioner otherwise directs, the Registrar must present a referral to the Chief Commissioner for allocation of the matter as soon as practicable after the referral is filed.

-(3) The Registrar is to endorse on the notice of referral the time for lodging a response under regulation 14.
+(3) The Registrar must endorse on the referral the time within which a response under regulation 14 must be filed.

+(4) The time within which a response must be filed is —

+(a) 21 days after the respondent is served with the referral; or

-(4) Unless an ex parte application for a shortened time period within which a response is to be filed and such application granted, the Respondent is to file any response within 21 days of the date of service of the notice of referral.
+(b) if an application to the Tribunal for a shortened time for response is granted — the time determined by the Tribunal.

 [(5)-(7) deleted]